MLZ is a cooperation between:

 85748 Garching

-MBE System Provides Thin Film Fabrication for Users
+MBE Facility Provides Taylored Thin Film Growth for Users

-Molecular Beam Epitaxy (MBE) is a fascinating method to deposit high quality epitaxial thin films.
-The Jülich Centre for Neutron Science (JCNS) operates a state-of-the-art MBE system to prepare tailored samples for the investigation with the neutron reflectometer MARIA and other neutron scattering instruments at the MLZ.
+The Jülich Centre for Neutron Science (JCNS) operates an Molecular Beam Epitaxy (MBE) system to prepare tailored thin film samples for the investigation with the neutron reflectometer MARIA and other neutron scattering instruments at the MLZ.

-Epitaxy means the deposition of a crystalline layer on a crystalline substrate, in which the crystal structure of the substrate is reproduced into the film.
+MBE growth is a fascinating technique to grow high quality epitaxial thin films.
+Epitaxy means the deposition of a crystalline thin film on single crystalline substrates with well-defined orientation.
 By this, new materials may be fabricated which reveal unexpected properties, like e.g. ferromagnetism at the interface between two antiferromagnetic layers or conductivity between two insulating layers.

-The use of Ultra High Vacuum (UHV) conditions minimises impurities in the deposited films.
-Precise control of the deposition conditions is needed to achieve high-quality thin films.
+Out of the variety of thin film growth techniques available, MBE is considered to be one of the cleanest, but also one of the most technically challenging and demanding, as for MBE growth ultra-high vacuum (UHV) is required.
+Precise control of the deposition conditions is mandatory to achieve high-quality thin films.
 A molecular beam is established inside the chamber either by thermal heating of the material in a crucible (effusion cell) or by heating the material by electron bombardment (e-gun).
 In the MBE system under operation, there are two e-guns each with four crucibles and six effusion cells, i.e. up to eight different materials can be evaporated simultaneously.
-Additionally, atomic oxygen is provided by a plasma source.
-In-situ growth control is achieved by Reflection High Energy Electron Diffraction (RHEED).
-Additionally, a quartz crystal microbalance is utilized to control the growth rate.
-Low Energy Electron Diffraction (LEED) and Auger Electron Spectroscopy (AES) are attached to the system for surface structure and chemical analysis, respectively.
+Additionally, atomic oxygen or nitrogen are provided by a plasma source.
+Hence, the MBE setup is ready for growth of oxide, nitride and metal layers in form of heterostructures, multilayers or single layers.

 Services:

-• Thin film growth using MBE.
+• Thin film growth using MBE growth technique.

 Technical Data